Making Your Own Native American Style Flute

 If I had known then what I know now I might have been hesitant.

 Knowing how to make things out of wood is one thing.
 Knowing how to make a musical instrument that has the proper sound is another.
 I had to make quite a number of Love flutes before I began to understand the dynamics of sound creation.
+I am still seaching to discover more about how to creat the perfect Love flute tonal quality.

 Flute making kits.

 Another way to get into flute making is to take a flute making class.
-I have never attended on myself.
+I have never attended one myself.
 But I have seen a few flutes that have come out of such a class.
 I can’t say that I was very impressed with what I have seen and heard.
 But, I’m sure everyone had fun and went home with a flute that they could make sounds on.
 One class, with even the best of teachers, will not make you into an accomplished flute maker.
 It will get you started though.

 There are several books on how to make a Native American style flute.
 And there is at least one comprehensive DVD.
 These materials show in relative detail a step-by-step process that may provide enough guidance so that you can make a playable flute.
 I have not read the books nor have I seen the DVD.
 So I will not comment.
-Flute lesson videos are also posted on U Tube and other sites.
+Flute making videos are also posted on You Tube and other sites.
 If my own experience is any guide even the best book or DVD will not give you more than a rudimentary idea of what Love flute making entails.